bnb-chain/greenfield/docs/modules/storage-management.md

 ### MsgDeleteBucket

-Used to delete bucket for user.
+Used to delete bucket.
 It is important to note that you cannot delete a non-empty bucket.

 ```protobuf
 message MsgDeleteBucket {